berkeley-scf/r-bootcamp-winter-2019/modules/module6_tidyverse.md

 ## #   sd_pop <dbl>
 ```

 We can use also use `mutate()` to create new variables prior to (or even after) summarizing information.
+Note that `mutate()` does not need to operate on grouped data and it can do element-wise transformations.

 ```r